 The Writers’ Guild of Alberta (WGA) invites applications from post-secondary students interested in meeting writers, promoting literary works by Albertans, and gaining experience in arts administration.

 The Program Assistant will work closely with WGA program coordinators on various projects that include administration, writing, editing, event planning, and design work using Adobe Creative Cloud.

-- Assist with the implementation of our annual conference and literary awards gala: Be available for the weekend of the conference, in Calgary, to assist WGA staff with registration and various other duties in relation to the conference, AGM and gala.
+- Assist with the implementation of our annual conference and literary awards gala: Be available for the weekends of the conference and gala in June, to assist WGA staff with registration and various other duties in relation to the events.